SumoLogic/sumologic-documentation/docs/manage/scheduled-views/index.md

 title: Scheduled Views
 ---

-Scheduled Views speed the search process for small and historical subsets of your data by functioning as a pre-aggregated index.
+Scheduled Views speed the search process for small and historical subsets of your data by functioning as a pre-aggregated/pre-compute index.

 * Due to the way data is indexed not all operators are supported in Scheduled Views.
 See our [list of supported operators](scheduled-views-best-practices.md).
 * There is a limit of 500 Scheduled Views per account.
 * Scheduled View queries run once per minute.
 * Queries that run against Scheduled Views return search results much faster because the data is pre-aggregated before the query is run.
 * Creating a Scheduled View for a query can vastly reduce the amount of data scanned at search time.
+* Scheduled View once created cannot be edited/updated.
 * Scheduled Views can include historical data from as far back as the beginning of your retention period (say, 60 days or 90 days).
 Because historical data is included, Scheduled Views can help uncover long-term trends.
 * You can use Scheduled Views in Scheduled Searches, Dashboards, and ad hoc searches.
 Your Dashboards can include a large quantity of data without sacrificing performance.
 * Scheduled Views are assigned to the **InternalCollector** index.
-* Scheduled Views only count towards ingestion volume if they are non-aggregated raw results.
-Scheduled Views for aggregated results do not count towards ingestion volume.
+* The results returned by a Scheduled View count towards ingestion volume if they contain raw log messages (`_raw`).
 * Account Admins and users whose role grants the "Manage Scheduled Views" [role capability](../users-and-roles/roles/role-capabilities.md) can set up Scheduled Views, but anyone in an organization can run searches against them.
 Other users' data access to a Scheduled View is governed by the search filters associated with their roles; they will only be able to see data to which their roles allow them access.
 For more information, see [Construct a Search Filter for a Role](../users-and-roles/roles/construct-search-filter-for-role.md).

 ## How could my organization use Scheduled Views?